hugominas/shoppingpromo/README.md

 To add a new filter you just need to:

 1. create a new file inside the controlers/filters folder
-2. the file should should resolve a promisse when done, please follow the templateFilter.js file inside the filters folder
+2. the file should should resolve a promise when done, please follow the templateFilter.js file inside the filters folder
 3. require the file inside the controlers/filter/index and add it to the exports array

 ## How to deploy